0glabs/0g-doc/docs/run-a-node/validator-node.md

 If you get error while starting node due to missing `priv_validator_state.json`, create an empty `priv_validator_state.json` file in that directory with `{}`.

+Note: The command below includes restaking flags and is intended for validator nodes only.
+Non-validator nodes can omit the `--chaincfg.restaking.*` flags.

 ```bash
 # Make sure you're in new release directory